isomerpages/ema-pl/_events/segc-youth/overview.md

 **Phase 1 – Virtual Mass Briefing:**

-1. Register your interest for the virtual mass briefing session to interact with EMA and industry representatives by 2 June 2022, 12:00pm.
+1. Register your interest for the virtual mass briefing to interact with EMA and industry representatives by 2 June 2022, 12:00pm.

 2. The company-specific problem statements tied to the challenge are:

 a.
 Keppel Infrastructure:

 b.
 Schneider Electric:

 c.
 Sembcorp Industries:

 **Phase 2 – Submission:**